+A Clinical Data Consumer Actor may make requests using other codes not specified above to obtain other clinical data, but these are not guaranteed to be supported by the Clinical Data Source Actor.

 3.Y.4.1.3 Expected Actions

 The Clinical Data Source shall process the query to discover the clinical data FHIR Resource entries (the fine-grained data elements) that match the search parameters given and shall use a FHIR Bundle resource to collect the matching entries to be returned.